Information for advisers only.

-Defined benefit interests are difficult to value in accumulation as final benefits depend on length of service, final salary and other factors.
-Defined benefit income streams have commutation restrictions imposed by legislation and often by fund rules.
+Defined benefit interests are difficult to value in accumulation phase, as final benefits depend on length of service, final salary and other factors.
+Defined benefit income streams have commutation restrictions imposed by legislation and quite often, by fund specific rules.

 The following measures came into effect on 1 July 2017:

 Contributions to defined benefit accounts, including contributions to constitutionally protected funds (CPFs), count towards a member’s concessional contributions cap, however modifications ensure that they won’t exceed the concessional contribution cap.

 Deductions can’t be claimed for personal contributions to defined benefit Commonwealth public sector superannuation schemes, untaxed funds (generally CPFs), and other categories of funds that may be prescribed in the regulations.

 The modified value of a retirement phase capped defined benefit income stream (special value) counts towards the member’s personal transfer balance.